ankitgusai/CustomPieDemo/README.md

     * Math that used to locate the point using circle equations
     * Click listener implemented for arc section(piece of pie)

-Three are four step i have taken to build the View.
+ * the View creation is roughly divided into four part
-    -Measurement and calculation
+    * Measurement and calculation
-    -View Draw
+    * View Draw
-    -Item Click
+    * Item Click
-    -Animation(this is still not implemented)
+    * Animation(this is still not implemented)

+If you dont know where to begin follow `init > onMeasure > setData > onTouchEvent`

 There are three attributes that can be used via xml

 ```Java